A Direct and Generalized Construction of Polyphase Complementary Set with Low PMEPR and High Code-Rate for OFDM System: Introduction

 \section{Introduction}

-Orthogonal frequency-division multiplexing (OFDM) is a multicarrier technique which has been widely used in many high data rate wireless communication standards such as Wireless Fidelity (Wi-Fi), Mobile Broadband Wireless Access (MBWA), Worldwide Interoperability for Microwave Access (WiMax), terrestrial digital TV systems, 3GPP Long Term Evolution (LTE), etc. A major problem of OFDM is its large peak-to-mean envelope power ratio (PMEPR) for the uncoded signals.
+Orthogonal frequency-division multiplexing (OFDM) is a multicarrier technique which has been widely used in many high rate wireless communication standards such as Wireless Fidelity (Wi-Fi), Mobile Broadband Wireless Access (MBWA), Worldwide Interoperability for Microwave Access (WiMax), terrestrial digital TV systems, 3GPP Long Term Evolution (LTE), etc. A major drawback of OFDM is its large peak-to-mean envelope power ratio (PMEPR) for the uncoded signals.
 PMEPR reduction through a coding perspective can be achieved by designing a large codebook whose codewords, e.g., in the form of sequences, have low PMEPR values.
-This paper aims to reduce PMEPR via codebooks consisting of complementary sequences which to be introduced in the sequel.
+In practice, OFDM signals with lower PMEPRs lead to smaller input back-off (IBO) of the power amplifier (PA) at the RF end, thus yielding higher transmit power efficiency and larger communication range.
+This paper aims to reduce PMEPR via codebooks consisting of complementary sequences which will be introduced in the sequel.